 These days, an effective video can be shot and edited on your smartphone.
 Seriously!

-Granted, we’re not ruling out the value of a bit more production, but video creation and publishing can be as simple as where you point and shoot with your phone.
+Granted, we’re not ruling out the value of a bit more production, but the creation and publishing can be as simple as where you point and shoot with your phone.

 There are several video-editing apps out there (like iMovie on the iPhone) that can add sophistication to your video.
 The key is to have a plan and a vision.